Rain emergency declared in twin cities as monsoon's downpour strikes

 Also, downpour left many low-lying areas at a severe risk of coming under water and electricity was disrupted in many residential and commercial areas which increased the problems for citizens of both cities.

-In Nala Lai’s Katarian, water has reached upto 10-feet while in a few Gawalmandi areas, it is virtually at 8-feet.
+In Nala Lai’s Katarian, water has reached upto 10 feet while in a few Gawalmandi areas, it is virtually at eight feet.

-According to the Meteorological department, in Syedpur, Golrha and Bokrha, the rain was recorded in 65mm, 51mm and 110mm.
+According to the Meteorological Department, in Syedpur, Golra and Bokrha, the rain was recorded in 65mm, 51mm and 110mm.

-Also, one house was perished due to severe rain in Rawalpindi’s Foji Colony.
+Also, one house was destroyed due to severe rain in Rawalpindi’s Fauji Colony.
 No life was hurt in the incident as the members of the family were not in the house.

 LAHORE

-Meanwhile, Lahore’s weather has also turned pleasant as rain was registered in many parts of the city including Lakshmi Chowk, Abbott Road, Shimla Pahari, Davis Road, Chobarji, Sanda, Islampura and Shamnagar road.
+Meanwhile, Lahore’s weather also turned pleasant as rain was registered in many parts of the city including Lakshmi Chowk, Abbott Road, Shimla Pahari, Davies Road, Chauburji, Sanda, Islampura and Shamnagar.

-Also, sporadic rain in Ferozepur Road, Ichra, Jail Road and the surrounding areas also got a pleasant change in the weather.
+Also, sporadic rain in Ferozepur Road, Ichhra, Jail Road and the surrounding areas also got a pleasant change in the weather.

 Meanwhile, more rain has been predicted in some districts of Punjab including Lahore in the next 24 hours.